xmrjun/Aztec-Network-Prover-Node/README.md

 Which means your Provers failing to submit Proof on Epoch because your Hardware can't catch the Epoch deadline.

-*You can rent servers from Servarica (https://servarica.com).
-32core starts from $50 on there , it's likely the Cheapest option currently AFAIK*
+*You can rent servers from Servarica (https://servarica.com). it's likely the Cheapest option currently but often ran out stock*

+*Or see Dedicated server from Hetzner (https://www.hetzner.com/dedicated-rootserver/).
+Good for quality machine*

 ### 1. Install Dependencies